 - Develop restoration and stewardship approaches that contribute to pre and post disaster planning, resiliency of community water assets and link to local hazard mitigation, resilience and/or emergency management plans

-To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Five Star and Urban Waters program has a list of metrics in Easygrants for grantees to choose from for reporting.
+To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Five Star and Urban Waters program has a list of metrics in Easygrants for full proposal applicants to choose from for future reporting.
 We ask that applicants select only the most relevant metrics from this list for their project (all possible program metrics are shown in the table below).
-If you do not believe an applicable metric has been provided, please contact Chloe Hundelt at Chloe.Hundelt@nfwf.org to discuss acceptable alternatives.
+If you think an applicable metric has not been provided, please contact Zack Bernstein (Zachary.Bernstein@nfwf.org) to discuss acceptable alternatives.

 |Project Activity||Recommended Metric||Additional Guidance|

 |Land, wetland restoration||# Acres restored||Provide # and type of habitat restored.
 If different types of habitat restored, provide # acres for each individual type, including wetlands, springs, saltwater marshes and beach habitat|

 |Removal of invasives||# Acres restored||Provide # acres restored and type of invasive species removed|